Leading by Reading

 I need to apologize first.
 My book review for this book is very long and in-depth.
 So, I will split my writing into a series of posts with a readable length.

-I will start my book Summary first with ‘terminology’ to clearly define rather confusing technical terms out there, followed by ‘the trust protocol,’ ‘ten revolutionary aspects’ that the blockchain technology can realize, ‘challenges’ it faces and ‘the future governance.’
+I will start my book with Summary first with Terminology to clearly define rather confusing technical terms out there, followed by The Trust Protocol, Ten Revolutionary Aspects that the blockchain technology can realize, Challenges it faces and The Future Governance.

 – Environmental Cost